Myrmex/alatius-macronizer-api/README.md

 psql -p 5433
 ```

-### Account
+#### PostgreSql Account

+This is a reminder for those not acquainted with PostgreSql, summarized from [this page](https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart).

-By default, Postgres uses a concept called “roles” to handle authentication and authorization.
+Postgres uses a concept called “roles” to handle authentication and authorization.
 These are, in some ways, similar to regular Unix-style users and groups.

-Upon installation, Postgres is set up to use `ident` authentication, meaning that it associates Postgres roles with a matching Unix/Linux _system account_.
+After installation, Postgres is configured to use `ident` authentication, meaning that it associates Postgres roles with a matching Unix/Linux _system account_.
 If a role exists within Postgres, a Unix/Linux username with the same name is able to sign in as that role.
 This is why there is no default password for the default `postgres` user.

 The installation procedure created a user account called `postgres` that is associated with the default Postgres role.
 There are a few ways to utilize this account to access Postgres: